yokoffing/NextDNS-Config/README.md

 # Allowlist :white_check_mark:

 Allowlist entries override any blocks.
-These entries may be needed for `Strict` and `Aggressive` [blocklists](https://github.com/yokoffing/NextDNS-Config#blocklists-1).
+These entries may be needed for `Strict` and `Aggressive` [blocklist](https://github.com/yokoffing/NextDNS-Config#blocklists-1) profiles.

 <details>